Chickasaw National Recreation Area Oklahoma, USA Travel Guide

 If you have a very short visit, center on the park’s core attractions in the Platt Historic District.

-This itinerary is a good balance of relaxation and exploration, covering features of the park and nearby town amenities.
+This itinerary is a good balance of relaxation and exploration, covering features of the national park and nearby town amenities.

 Tailor your itinerary to explore the rich history and cultural heritage of the area.